 Yesterday while enjoying a playdate with a dear mum-friend of mine, I lost my three-year-old son – for ten minutes.
 They were the worst ten minutes of my life.
-Here’s what happened, and also why I know all mums will relate to my craziness.
+Here’s what happened.

 It was a gorgeous day.
 The sun was shining and we were outside enjoying my friend’s garden.
-With the scent of jasmine and the sound of our little loves’ voices as they frolicked in the yard wafting all around us, we enjoyed a cuppa.
+With the scent of jasmine and the sound of our little loves’ voices as they frolicked in the yard, we enjoyed a cuppa.
 It was one of those blissful mum-friend moments.

 Until it wasn’t.

 In about the time it took us to explode into a belly laugh, we realised something was amiss.

 We could see and hear two of our boys playing trucks together in the lower garden, but where was the third?
 My little Sam?

 “Samby, Sam, Sam, where are you, love?”
 I called, casually darting from inside the house to outside in the yard.

 MORE Behaviour and Discipline

 “Sam, Sam, Sam, SAM!” my friend echoed as she also searched.

 But there was no reply.